Types

 Array

-An array is a variable that has been or will be added to create a variable with multiple iterable values.
+An array is a variable that has been or will be added to, to create a variable with multiple iterable values.

 The contents of an array value must be valid JSON syntax.